-On King Day in 1989, Richard Butler announced an upcoming skinhead training conference at his compound in northern Idaho and celebration of Hitler’s 100th birthday.
-In response, thousands across Idaho joined rallies, marches, ceremonies, and faith services to celebrate human rights, including a seven-mile march near Butler’s compound that drew people from far and near.
+On King Day in 1989, Richard Butler announced an upcoming skinhead training conference at his compound in northern Idaho and a celebration of Hitler’s 100th birthday.
+In response, thousands across Idaho joined rallies, marches, ceremonies, and faith services to celebrate human rights.
 A statewide civil rights movement was kindled, adding pressure on Idaho legislators to adopt a paid state MLK holiday.

 Four bills were introduced.
-Public testimony was overwhelmingly in favor and supporters sang “We Shall Overcome” on the Capitol steps.
+Public testimony was overwhelmingly in favor.
 Father Wassmuth said, “We need this day so that we will not grow apathetic in our struggle against supremacist groups.”